 Corporate access meetings previously coordinated by the sell side will fall into the hands of the buy side.
-As a result, investment firms have both a greater need and appetite for streamlined technology tools to readily fill these gaps.
+As a result, investment firms have both a greater need and appetite for streamlined buy side technology tools to readily fill these gaps.
 Without a collaborative solution in place to catalog these initiatives and organize the increased responsibilities, there will undoubtedly be missed opportunities.

 Finally, investment firms are actively seeking partners with which to collaborate.
 By leveraging their relationships across broker, corporate and fintech vendor partners, investment professionals gain a greater capacity of technical expertise and economies of scale to ensure solutions are more future-proof in their design.

 By partnering with experienced professionals who understand the intricacies of the capital markets industry, investment firms can respond much quicker to their evolving needs.
 With the structural landscape of the industry and regulatory factors changing constantly, an agile and nimble approach with expanded market awareness ultimately creates greater scalability as the business grows.

 Instead of investing in costly upgrades, it has and will continue to be more prudent for firms to collaborate more frequently and directly.
 Finding the right partners is going to foster the flexibility of fintech tools, drive the level of innovation across the industry landscape and help ensure that investment firms are addressing technology and structural movements as they unfold.